235u/proposals/BootstrapTheming/README.md

 ![Detail information page](docs/detail-information.png)

-Giving you following font sizes (might be ok for a half-blind audience):
+Giving you following font sizes (might be ok for a half-blind target audience):

 ![Font sizes](docs/font-size.png)

-> For all displays larger than 1280px, we need to simply add the margins left and right.
+> For all displays larger than `1280px`, we need to simply add the margins left and right.

 Meaning horizontal scrolling on displays below `1280px` width?